Signed-eliminable graphs and free multiplicities on the braid arrangement: Proof of Theorem

 Next we prove the ``only if'' part.
-Assume that $G$ is not bicolor-eliminable.
+Assume that $G$ is not signed-eliminable.
 Then Theorem \ref{Nuida} implies that $G$ does not satisfy the conditions (C1), (C2) or (C3).
 Also identify $v_i$ with $i$ for all $i$ in this proof.
 We will prove that $\A_\ell(n_1,\ldots,n_{\ell+1})[G]$ is not free in each of these three cases.
 To prove it, let us introduce a definition used only in this proof.
-An edge-bicolored graph $G$ is \textit{free} if the associated multi-braid arrangement $\A_\ell(n_1,\ldots,n_{\ell+1})[G]$ is free.
+A signed graph $G$ is \textit{free} if the associated multi-braid arrangement $\A_\ell(n_1,\ldots,n_{\ell+1})[G]$ is free.
 First, assume that $G$ does not satisfy the condition (C2).
-Then $G$ contains some non-bicolor-eliminable subgraph with four vertices.
+Then $G$ contains some non-signed-eliminable subgraph with four vertices.
 By Example \ref{ex:elimorder}, such a graph is one of the following:

 By Proposition \ref{localization} it suffices to show that these graphs are not free.
 For that purpose, we use two theorems, i.e., Theorems \ref{addition-deletion} and \ref{gmplmp}.
 First, prove the non-freeness of the graphs